scarlson20/GhostGame/README.md

 # Overview

 This game is a 2D story based game in which a ghost who is forming a band and must go through different obstacles to find band members.
-It was built in two weeks for a school project on 2D games.
+It was built in a week and a half for a school project on 2D games.

 # Characters